seeleteam/seele.js/README.md

 ### .sendSync(command [string], ...arguments...)

 Sends the given command with optional arguments.
 This function will return a Promise object, and you can use to handle the result.
-All of the API commands are supported in lowercase or camelcase.
+All of the API commands are supported in camelcase and lowercase first letter.
-Or uppercase.
-Anycase!

 ```js
 var task1 = function(result){